GreptimeTeam/docs/docs/user-guide/concepts/architecture.md

   from *Frontend*, and executes it against its data.
 A single-instance *Datanode* deployment can also be used as GreptimeDB standalone mode, for local development.

+You can refer to [architecture](/developer-guide/overview.md) in developer guide to learn more details about how components work together.